-Key Stage Two - Geography Subject Content Globally Significant Places (Locational and Place Knowledge) Year 3 Year 4 GSP14-To locate the world's countries, using maps to focus on Europe.
+raphy Subject Content ificant Places

+(Locational and Place Knowledge)

+Year 3 Year 4

+GSP14-To locate the world's countries, using maps to focus on Europe.
 GSP15-To be able to name at least 8 European countries.
 GSP16-To understand geographical similarities and differences through the study of human and physical geography of a region of the United Kingdom and a region in the European country.
 GSP17-To know the main differences between a rural area and an urban location in the UK.
 GSP18-To know at least 5 differences between living in the UK and a Mediterranean country.
 GSP19-To know why we have capital cities.
 GSP20-To know the names of other European capitals.
 GSP21-To know why most significant cities are located by a river.
-GSP22-To appreciate that countries can be reformed.
 GSP23-To distinguish between the Northern and Southern hemisphere.
 GSP24-To know the names and location of many famous rivers in the UK and the world.
 GSP25-To research and find specific information related to geographical features.
 GSP26-To recognise that different climate dictates the human activity possible in a different landscape.
 GSP27-To name and locate the UK's geographical regions- including topographical features (including hills and mountains).
-GSP28-To identify the position and significance of the Equator, Northern Hemisphere, Southern Hemisphere, the Tropics of Cancer and Capricorn and the Arctic and Antarctic Circle.
+GSP28-To identify the position and significance of the Equator, Northern Hemisphere, Southern Hemisphere, the Tropics of Cancer an Capricorn and the Arctic and Antarctic Circle.
 GSP29-To understand geographical similarities and differences with a region of the United Kingdom, a region in Europe and a region within North or South America.

-End of KS2 National Curriculum Objectives

-To locate the world's countries, using maps to focus on Europe (including the location of Russia) and North and South America, concentrating on their environmental regions, key physical and human characteristics, countries, and major cities

-To name and locate counties and cities of the United Kingdom, geographical regions and their identifying human and physical characteristics, key topographical features (including hills, mountains, coasts and rivers), and land-use patterns; and understand how some of these aspects have changed over time
+End of KS2 National Curriculum Objectives To locate the world's countries, using maps to focus on Europe (including the location regions, key physical and human characteristics, countries, and major cities To name and locate counties and cities of the United Kingdom, geographical regions (including hills, mountains, coasts and rivers), and land-use patterns; and understan To identify the position and significance of latitude, longitude, Equator, Northern He Antarctic Circle, the Prime/Greenwich Meridian and time zones (including day and n To understand geographical similarities and differences through the study of human region in a European country, and a region within North or South America and their identifying human and physical characteristics, key topographical feature d how some of these aspects have changed over time emisphere, Southern Hemisphere, the Tropics of Cancer and Capricorn, Arctic and hight)